-Known uses
+3.6 Known uses

 - One address space per process.
-This is used in the NS32000, WE32100, and Clipper microprocessors [14].
+The NS32000, WE32100, and Clipper microprocessors [Fer85].
 Several versions of Unix were implemented in these processors. - Two address spaces per process.
 This is used in the Motorola 68000 series.
-The Minix 2 OS uses this approach [15]. - One address space per user process, all of them shared with one address space for the OS.
-This was used in the Digital Equipment's VAX series and is still used in the Intel processors.
+The Minix 2 OS uses this approach [Tan06]. - One address space per user process, all of them shared with one address space for the OS.
+This is used in the VAX series and in the Intel processors.
 Typically, Windows run in this type of address space. - A single-level address space.
-Multics, IBM's S/38, IBM's S/6000, and HP's PA-RISC use this approach [16].
+Multics, IBM's S/38, IBM's S/6000, and HP's PA-RISC use this approach.
 Multics had its own operating system.
-IBM's S/6000 run AIX, a version of Unix [17].
-The PA-RISC architectures ran HP-UX, a version of Unix, but also Linux, OpenBSD, and Windows NT.
+IBM's AIX ran in S/6000 [Cam90].
+The PA-RISC architectures ran a version of Unix.